Migrate from Exodus

 For the best compatibility and easiest setup we recommend using the mobile version of Cake Wallet to get started, and then explore our desktop apps down the line.

-Please choose one of the options from the Get Started page.
+Please choose one of the options below to get started:

 The easiest path is to simply create a new Monero wallet in Cake Wallet and transfer your funds over with a simple transaction.
 Not only does this allow you to skip the lengthy synchronization process of restoring an older Monero wallet, but it also lets you get all of the benefits of a new seed format in Monero called “Polyseed.”